 Q. What is the minimum and maximum amount for NEFT transactions under SBI Retail Internet Banking?

-No minimum amount is needed for NEFT transaction under SBI Retail Internet Banking.
-On the other hand, R. 10 lakhs is the maximum transaction amount for the same.
+No minimum amount is needed for NEFT transactions under SBI Retail Internet Banking.
+On the other hand, R. 10 lakh is the maximum transaction amount for the same.

 Q. What are the SBI NEFT charges levied by the bank?

 There are no service charges levied on NEFT transactions in SBI.